Ayers Rock, Australia

 Ayers Rock Resort

-The resort operates several distinct accommodation categories across a single interconnected property.
+The resort operates five distinct accommodation categories across a single property.
 All options provide shuttle access to the park.
+There is no alternative accommodation within reasonable distance, so options outside the resort are limited to camping further along the highway.

-Sails in the Desert is the resort’s 5-star hotel, with a large pool, two restaurants, and rooms styled around Aboriginal art.
-It is the most comfortable option in the area and the one most suited to travelers who prioritize amenities.
+Sails in the Desert is the 5-star hotel, with a large pool, two restaurants, and rooms incorporating Aboriginal art.
+Best suited to travelers who prioritize amenities and do not want to self-cater.

-The Lost Camel is a 4-star boutique hotel with a more modern, compact design.
-It shares pool access with Sails in the Desert and suits travelers who want comfort without the full-service hotel scale.
+The Lost Camel is a 4-star boutique hotel with a more compact, modern design.
+Shares pool access with Sails in the Desert.

-Desert Gardens Hotel is a 4-star property spread across garden grounds with views of Uluru from some rooms.
-The gardens are planted with native species and attract local wildlife including birds and lizards.
+Desert Gardens Hotel is a 4-star property spread across native gardens with Uluru views from some rooms.
+Wildlife, including birds and lizards, makes regular appearances in the grounds.

 Emu Walk Apartments provide self-contained units with kitchenettes and separate living areas.
-These are well suited to families or groups and allow for a degree of independence from the resort’s restaurants.
+The practical choice for families or groups who want some independence from the resort’s restaurants.

-Ayers Rock Campground offers powered and unpowered sites alongside permanent tent structures and simple cabin accommodation.
-The campground has its own kitchen, laundry, and pool facilities.
-It is the most affordable option and popular with self-drive visitors.
+Ayers Rock Campground offers powered and unpowered sites alongside permanent tent structures and simple cabin accommodation, with its own kitchen, laundry, and pool.
+The most affordable option and popular with self-drive visitors arriving overland.

 Activities and Tips